 As an accomplished pianist, Mark has accompanied singers at venues including Kings Place, Wigmore Hall, St John’s Smith Square, Leighton House (Dame Felicity Lott), Holywell Music Room, Colston Hall, Champs Hill, Opera Bastille, Paris and the Shanghai Oriental Arts Centre.
 He is musical assistant to The Bach Choir.

 Born in London, Mark had lessons in violin and piano from an early age.
 He played in the National Youth Orchestra, and went on to study at Cambridge University, where he obtained a BA in French and German with distinction and an MPhil in European Literature and Culture.
-He studied at the Royal Academy of Music, where he received numerous prizes and was appointed a Junior Fellow in 2012.
+He studied at the Royal Academy of Music, where he received numerous prizes and was appointed a Junior Fellow.

 You can read more about Mark on www.mark-austin.net and communicate with him on twitter @mark_aus_tin